Mauritius travel advice

-The cuisine in Mauritius includes a variety of flavours and aromas inherited from the different periods of the country's history.
+The cuisine in Mauritius includes a variety of flavors and aromas inherited from the different periods of the country's history.
 Culinary traditions from France, India, China and Africa, the best-known and appreciated cuisines in the world, have been passed on through generations.

 Depending on the region, rice or a variety of flat bread called chapattis or roti called farata by the local people, is eaten with curries.
-The extensive use of spices like saffron, cinnamon, cardamom, and cloves and herbs like thyme basil and curry leaves are the common ingredients that provide some powerful, yet subtle, flavours.
+The extensive use of spices like saffron, cinnamon, cardamom, and cloves and herbs like thyme basil and curry leaves are the common ingredients that provide some powerful, yet subtle, flavors.